gracechin/Mini-Wheg-Opt/README.md

-The Subsystem_x folders should contain all necessary code and files such that the results for the stand-alone subsystem optimisations that you have worked on individually can be reproduced. *Note* that these are significantly more important than the System implementation.
+The Subsystem_x folders should contain all necessary code and files such that the results for the stand-alone subsystem optimisations that you have worked on individually can be reproduced. **Note**: these are significantly more important than the System implementation.

 Executing the Code
 ----------